fsacconeUBA/PyMossFit/paper.md

 Finally, the code loads fitted parameters, experimental and modeled subespectra in CSV formatted files.
 One final cell, allows to identify the phases from an own database.
-The ML algorithm employed to guess the present phases is based on a K-Nearest Neighbors.
+The ML algorithm employed to guess the present phases is based on a K-Nearest Neighbors ().